JamalZeynalov/allure_docker_service_ui/README.md

 ## Web Pages:
 #### 1. Dashboard
 On this page a user can navigate through up to 10 latest daily reports.
-By default a user is redirected to the latest daily report.
+By default, a user is redirected to the latest daily report.
 Also the `Latest` button will always lead to the newest available report.

 <img src="https://raw.githubusercontent.com/JamalZeynalov/allure_docker_service_ui/master/docs/images/latest.png" width=1100 alt="Latest">